-In March 1990, by Order from the Ministry of Defence, a work group was created which proposed a first design of organization of a verification system, assigned tasks to its main DIGENPOL organisms, Defence Staff (EMAD in Spanish) and Army Headquarters and created a Verification Cell within each of them.
-From this group, the proposal of formation of an inspection/escort units arose, considered as the UVE´s germ.
-At the same time, the Ministry of Foreign Affairs, following a letter sent by the Minister of Defence communicating him the organization´s status regarding Defence verification and necessity to coordinate this matter between both Ministries, expressed its intent to create a General Sub-directorate for Disarmament Affairs.
+In March 1990, by Order from the Ministry of Defence, a work group was created which proposed a first design of organization of a verification system, assigned tasks to DIGENPOL, Defence Staff (EMAD in Spanish), Army, Navy and Air Force Headquarters, and created a Verification Cell within each of them.
+From this group, the proposal of an inspection/escort unit arose, thus considered the UVE´s germ.
+At the same time, the Ministry of Foreign Affairs, following a letter sent by the Minister of Defence communicating the organization´s status regarding Defence verification and the necessity to coordinate this matter between both Ministries, expressed its intent to create a Sub-Directorate for Disarmament Affairs.

-The need for having a communication system was considered to be of great importance, conceiving as well the possibility of using it for multiple uses: information exchange, data processing, sending notifications, etc. Also, given the short time periods established for processing the different procedures, it was also considered the need for establishing a permanent alert system which would be able to respond within three hours to a notification made by another country expressing the intention to conduct an inspection in Spain within the following 36 hours.
+The need for having a communication system was considered to be of great importance, conceiving the possibility of multiple uses: information exchange, data processing, notifications, etc. Also, given the short time period established for processing the different procedures, it was also considered the need for establishing a permanent alert system which would be able to respond within three hours to a notification made by another country expressing the intention to conduct an inspection in Spain within the following 36 hours.

-Annexed to the aforementioned guidelines, the proposal also establishes a division of Spain into inspection districts with two entry/exit points, the limits for deciding the kind of transport to be used by the escort team and the support given to overflights conducted over those declared places with Army helicopters.
+Annexed to the aforementioned guidelines, the proposal also establishes a division of Spain into inspection districts with two entry/exit points, the limits for deciding the kind of transport to be used by the escort team and the support given to flights conducted over those identified places with Army helicopters.
 This resulted in a first draft of a general operational standard.

 But certainly, the most significant event during 1992, given the commitment of the Eastern European countries to ratify the CFE Treaty, was the UVE´s creation by Ministerial Order 73/91 of 8 October 1991.

-July 1992 saw an event that would definitely launch the UVE´s running: the decision taken by the States signing the CFE of its provisional entry into force.
-Despite all the preparations, this fact took by surprise the unit, since they counted with an insufficient number of troops to cope with the workload expected at that time; for that reason, personnel were seconded in September, and lately the unit was definitely assigned in December.
+July 1992 saw an event that would definitely foster the development of the Unit: the decision taken by the States signing the CFE of its provisional entry into force.
+Despite all the preparations, this fact took by surprise the unit, since they had an insufficient number of troops to cope with the workload expected at that time; for that reason, personnel were seconded in September, being definitely assigned in December.

 Entry into force

-From then on, the unit found itself into an intense activity, since in December 1992 it was also in charge of those verification activities of the Vienna Document in which the unit had previous experience, taking into account that in October 1991 the first activity of application of this document was conducted: evaluation of the Cavalry Brigade Castillejos No.2 in Zaragoza by a team from the URSS.
-Regarding CFE, it was needed, before proceeding during the following three years to the reduction to the agreed limits, to validate data on the existence of armament limited by the Treaty; said period was known as “of base validation”.
+From then on, the unit found itself into an intense activity, since in December 1992 it was also in charge of those verification activities of the Vienna Document in which the unit had previous experience, taking into account that in October 1991 the first activity regarding the application of this document was conducted: evaluation of the Cavalry Brigade Castillejos No.2 in Zaragoza by a team from the URSS.
+Regarding CFE, it was needed, before proceeding during the following three years to the reduction to the agreed limits, to validate data on the existence of armament limited by the Treaty; said period was known as “base validation period”.

-During the CFE period, known as “of reduction”, a great effort was made, since a quantity of armament higher than the one destroyed during the Second World War, was rendered useless.
+During the CFE period, known as “reduction period”, a great effort was made, since a quantity of armament higher than the one destroyed during the Second World War, was rendered useless.

 The end of the reduction period, in 1995, gave way to an intense activity phase of application of the CFE Treaty.
 Within four months, as many inspections as those that may be conducted during an annual cycle, were realised.
 The protagonists of the “residual level validation period”, as this phase was called, will remember it as a permanent state of availability to pack and unpack personal luggage.